orujahmadov/Pixels/README.md

 # Pixels
-Desktop App to set daily wallpapers.
+Desktop App for Mac to set wallpapers daily.
+I am using 500PX API (https://github.com/500px/api-documentation) to fetch images based on selected category and tags.
+Launch Control for Mac is used to update wallpaper daily.